 Landscape

 Landscape and place were another aspect of my fieldwork that left a strong impression on me.
+I was struck by how closely spiritual meaning and people’s understanding of God were tied to landscape.

-I was also struck by how closely spiritual meaning and people’s understanding of God were tied to landscape.
 Rivers, rain, and mountains all held spiritual meaning.
-The volcanoes and high mountains in the Andes were named as apus (lords) and served as intermediaries between the human and god worlds.
+The volcanoes and high mountains in the Andes are named as apus (lords) and are seen as intermediaries between the human and god worlds.
 Meanwhile in the Amazon, people understood that God was in control over the floods and unpredictable supplies of fish, and associated quite a lot of meaning, identity, and praise towards God for blessing them with these material things as an exchange for their obedience and (at times) financial giving.

 As a researcher, my fieldwork was fascinating.
 As a human, my fieldwork changed me.
 Throughout my time in Peru, I found myself constantly reflecting on my own positionality and on how little I truly knew.
 Fieldwork has a way of humbling you—and that is something worth embracing.
 It inspires me to return, open my heart, and learn again.